 When This Statute Comes Into Play

 Most people assume a will covers everything.
 In practice, it often does not.
 Assets get overlooked.
-Accounts get opened after the will was signed.
-Property changes hands.
-When that happens, this statute fills the gap.
+Bank accounts get opened after the will was signed.
+Real estate changes hands.
+When that happens, intestate succession laws fill the gap.

 Any part of the decedent's estate not effectively disposed of by will passes by intestate succession.

-A.R.S. § 14-2101(A)That means the court follows a set order of priority: surviving spouse first, then children, then parents, then more distant relatives.
+A.R.S. § 14-2101(A)That means the court follows a set order of priority: surviving spouse first, then children, then parents, then more distant family members.
 You do not get a say in the order.
-Arizona's intestacy rules decide.
+State law decides who receives what when you die intestate.

 When a Surviving Spouse Does Not Inherit Everything

 Many people assume a surviving spouse automatically inherits the entire estate.
 That is not always the case.
-If the decedent had children from a prior relationship, the surviving spouse receives only a portion, and the rest goes to those children.
+If the decedent had minor children from a prior relationship, the surviving spouse receives only a portion.
+The rest goes to those children.

 The intestate share of a decedent's surviving spouse is the entire intestate estate if no descendant or parent of the decedent survives the decedent, or if all of the decedent's surviving descendants are also descendants of the surviving spouse and there is no other descendant of the surviving spouse who survives the decedent.

 A.R.S. § 14-2102(A)This is one of the most common surprises in estate settlement.
 Blended families, second marriages, and children from different relationships all change the math.
-A properly funded living trust avoids this uncertainty entirely by letting you specify exactly who gets what.
+A properly funded living trust avoids this uncertainty.
+It lets you specify exactly who gets what.